 - Credentials and Counseling Experience of Patricia Roles, MSW, RSW, BCATR, registered social worker and registered art therapist

-E-therapy via email
+E-therapy via email is:

 - a new modality that allows for

 effective communication over the internet